Is a Home Security System Tax Deductible?

 - Detached buildings: Some people work on their properties but in detached buildings like garages (or, if you’re like us, a garage with a smart door that you can control remotely).
 If that’s the case, you can deduct expenses related to its furnishings and structure, given you use it exclusively and regularly for your business.3

 If you use part of your home, rental, or detached structure exclusively and regularly for business, you’ll be able to deduct your home security system, but only partially.
 For example, if you have a security system installed throughout your home, including your office, you can only deduct the equipment, monitoring, and maintenance in your office as a percentage of your entire house.
 You can calculate this percentage by either comparing your office’s square footage to your home’s total square footage or counting the rooms.
-Read on to find out about the best home security systems.
+Read on to learn about the best home security system for your home office.

 How To Claim a Home Security System on Your Taxes